 Evidence of growth has begun to show all over the City of Fruitland Park.
 One of the most visible signs of this event is taking place on the north western boundaries of the City.
 In 2008, approximately 989 acres of property was annexed into the City of Fruitland Park.
 This development is referred to as the "Pine Ridge Dairy".
-In May 2014, 780 of those acres were purchased by The Villages and approved for development as the "Villages of

-Fruitland Park".
-The approved plan will include 2,074 residential homes, 3 recreation centers, and an 18-hole golf course.
+In May 2014, 780 of those acres were purchased by The Villages and approved for development as the "Villages of Fruitland Park".
+The approved plan includes 2,055 residential homes, 3 recreation centers, and an 18-hole golf course.
 The residential home values will range from \$225,000 to over \$2,000,000.
-There were 352 certificate of occupancy issued in the Villages of Fruitland Park in FY2015, 935 issued in FY2016, for a total of 1,287 certificate of occupancy issued in the Villages of Pine Ridge Dairy.
+There were 309 certificates of occupancy issued in the Villages of Fruitland Park in FY2015, 656 issued in FY2016, and 919 issued in FY2017 for a total of 1,884 certificates of occupancy issued in the Villages of Pine Ridge Dairy.
+There was a total of 931 certificates of occupancy issued in Fruitland Park in FY2017.

 The Villages is known for causing an economic domino effect to all of its surrounding areas.
-The City of Fruitland Park should experience a growth pattern similar to Lady Lake over the next 5-8 years.
+The City of Fruitland Park should experience a growth pattern similar to Lady Lake over the next 1-4 years.
 Several other parcels in Fruitland Park are making plans because of the growth brought by The Villages to develop commercial infrastructures such as warehouses, retail shops, apartments, family housing, and restaurants.

 Lake County made a three phase expansion design for the City's second major thorough fare, County Road 466A, from two to four lanes in 2012.
 However, due to budget constraints the project was placed on hold.
 The County has now teamed up with the City of Fruitland Park and the Villages to get this roadway completed.
-Lake County started construction on Phase I (from US Highway 27/441 to Sunny Court) in Feb 2016.
+Lake County completed construction on Phase I (from US Highway 27/441 to Sunny Court) in April 2017.
 The estimated cost of Phase 1 is \$2.3 million plus \$374,094 to relocate the utilities.
-The Villages handled all of the road construction in Phase 2 (from Windy Acres to the Sumter County Line) in 2016, with an estimated cost of \$5.32 million.
+The Villages handled all of the road construction in Phase 2 (from Windy

+Acres to the Sumter County Line) in 2016, with an estimated cost of \$5.32 million.
 The City of Fruitland Park along with Lake County is currently soliciting the help of the State of Florida for Phase 3a, at 1.75 million (from Sunny Court to Janice Drive) and Phase 3b at 3.0 million (from Janice Drive to Windy Acres).
 The County is receiving 2.5 million in state funding to complete the project.
 There is a total of 3.05 miles of roadway that will be widened once the project is complete.